 One person’s terrorist is another person’s freedom fighter.
 Ultimately terrorism is just a label in the scheme of international politics.
 Nelson Mandela was the head of UmKhonto we Sizwe, (MK), the military wing of the ANC and South African Communist Party.

-At his trial, he had pleaded guilty to 156 acts of public violence including mobilising terrorist bombing campaigns, which planted bombs in public places, such as the Johannesburg railway station.
+At his trial, he had pleaded guilty to 156 acts of public violence including mobilizing terrorist bombing campaigns, which planted bombs in public places, such as the Johannesburg railway station.
 Many innocent people, including women and children, were killed by Nelson Mandela’s MK terrorists.

 In 1962, Mandela was arrested for conspiring to overthrow the state and sentenced to life imprisonment in the Rivonia trial.
-During the trial Mandela pleaded guilty, was convicted, served his sentence and took a different approach after leaving prison.
+During the trial, Mandela pleaded guilty, was convicted, served his sentence, and took a different approach after leaving prison.
 If we are able to forgive the Nazi death squads we could certainly forgive Mandela for ordering the bombings?

 Mandela: the communist

-Mandela probably remained a communist at heart for all his life; communism in the sense of giving power to the people instead of a ruling elite, equal distribution of wealth and the long term goal of the abolishment of capital(ism).
+Mandela probably remained a communist at heart for all his life; communism in the sense of giving power to the people instead of a ruling elite, equal distribution of wealth, and the long-term goal of the abolishment of capital(ism).

 Mandela: the politician

 The early collaboration of the ANC with the Communists was a marriage of convenience for a movement that had few friends.
 The South African Communist Party and its patrons in Russia and China were a source of money and weapons for the largely feckless armed struggle, and for many, it meant solidarity with a cause larger than South Africa.
-Communist ideology undoubtedly seeped into the ANC, where it became part of a uniquely (South) African cocktail of African nationalism, Black Consciousness and religious liberalism.
+Communist ideology undoubtedly seeped into the ANC, where it became part of a uniquely (South) African cocktail of African nationalism, Black Consciousness, and religious liberalism.

 Mandela, as any good politician, was a compromiser.
-Was this a sign of shrewd opportunism or rather 'real-politik' and reality based pragmatism?
+Was this a sign of shrewd opportunism or rather 'realpolitik' and reality-based pragmatism?

-In the negotiations to end white rule, in the writing of a new South African constitution, and finally in governing, the faction of nationalisers and vengeance seekers lost out to the compromisers.
+In the negotiations to end white rule, in the writing of a new South African constitution, and finally in governing, the faction of nationalizers and vengeance seekers lost out to the compromisers.
 For once.

-The prevailing doctrine was whatever worked to advance the cause of a South Africa governed by South Africans.
+The prevailing doctrine was whatever worked to advance the cause of South Africa governed by South Africans.
 This was true of Mandela and equally true of his successor, Thabo Mbeki.
 The current president, Jacob Zuma, seems to have no ideology at all except self-enrichment.

 Ideology implies principles.
-One is able to compromise without compromising its ideology, core values or long term objectives.
+One is able to compromise without compromising its ideology, core values, or long-term objectives.
 Mandela did just that.